prociow/sensorberg-dev.github.io/_posts/2016-07-8-Be-Ready-For-Android6-Permissions.md

 Google is changing how Android will handle permissions.
 Unfortunately, these changes will affect the Sensorberg SDK.
-In this article we will first explain the new Android permission framework, we will then discuss how this affects the Sensorberg sdk, finally we will explain how you can update your app to work with Android 6 permissions.
+In this article we will first explain the new Android permission framework, we will then discuss how this affects the Sensorberg SDK, finally we will explain how you can update your app to work with Android 6 permissions.

 The major difference between permissions in previous versions of Android and